jchapman3773/Capstone-2/README.md

 # Data

 After scraping Reddit and Google for images, I had about 1,100 images total.
 Three of the classes were close to balanced, with 'Both' having double the images of the others.
+I accounted for this imbalance by calulating sample weights to use in the fitting of my models.
 I split my data into training, validation, and holdout datasets with splits of 0.65/0.15/0.20 respectively.

 Mean Img Size: 1132 X 1243